When it comes to creating video content for your business, most people think it requires a lot of equipment and a huge financial investment.

 Otherwise, VN Video Editor and Quik are two popular Android apps that are free and don’t watermark your videos — but you might want to experiment with a few different tools to find the one that works best for you.

-Make sure that whatever you use has the proper proper settings so that you export the best quality video you can without sacrificing performance.
+Make sure that whatever you use has the proper settings so that you export the best quality video you can without sacrificing performance.
+For example, set your camera to 4K at 24fps or 30fps for high-quality video, use 60fps for smooth slow motion, and choose HEVC format for a balance of quality and file size.
 Whether you export at standard HD vs full HD is one consideration you should take, for example.
 If you aren’t sure about differences please check our piece on sd vs hd.
+When sharing or exporting, look for the share button, which is typically a square with an arrow, to easily send your finished video.

 6. Hosting platform